robb-j/ocelot/README.md

       hatSize?: number - How big to make his hat
 ```

-Docs are rendered to index.html in your output directory, or `docs` by default.
-If there are compilation errors they are rendered instead.
+Docs are rendered to index.html in your output directory, which is `docs` by default.
+If there are compilation errors they are rendered instead into that file.

 ## Using the CLI